ProjectIgnis/Distribution/README.md

-automonsterpos | chooses automatically the zones for Monsters / boolean autospellpos | chooses automatically the zones for Spell/Traps / boolean randompos | chooses randomly the zones/positions / boolean autochain | if enable, makes the client choose automatically the chain order/ boolean waitchain | / boolean mute_opponent | hides opponent's messages from the chat / boolean mute_spectators | hides spectators's messages from the chat / boolean
+automonsterpos | chooses automatically the zones for Monsters / boolean autospellpos | chooses automatically the zones for Spell/Traps / boolean randompos | chooses randomly the zones/positions / boolean autochain | if enable, makes the client choose automatically the chain order / boolean waitchain | / boolean mute_opponent | hides opponent's messages from the chat / boolean mute_spectators | hides spectators's messages from the chat / boolean